-The coach asks the student to commit to completing specific tasks for the following week or until the next session, including when those tasks will be worked on/completed.
+The coach asks the client to commit to completing specific tasks for the following week or until the next session, including when those tasks will be worked on/completed.
 Examples include reaching out to a teacher for extra support, meeting with a work colleague about a project, completing a study plan for an assessment, and using a new strategy for keeping organized.

 6. Follow up

 The coach enters progress notes in the online portal.
-The coach also checks in with the student between sessions to provide encouragement and accountability.
+The coach also checks in with the client between sessions to provide encouragement and accountability.

 Gaining Skills Toward Independence

-We work hard to build a strong, consistent, and supportive relationship with your child.
-Because confidence cannot be given to someone, we provide both the push and the encouragement to help students achieve small, quick successes that build confidence and the willingness to invest greater effort.
-As they accomplish their initial objectives, we help students to reflect on what they did to succeed, building upon these achievements, so they feel ready to tackle the next challenge with greater confidence and independence.
+We work hard to build a strong, consistent, and supportive relationship with our clients.
+Because confidence cannot be given to someone, we provide both the push and the encouragement to help clients achieve small, quick successes that build confidence and the willingness to invest greater effort.
+As they accomplish their initial objectives, we help clients to reflect on what they did to succeed, building upon these achievements, so they feel ready to tackle the next challenge with greater confidence and independence.
 Over time, with repetition of this process, they take ownership of the tools and strategies we have taught them.
 We gradually fade support during the coaching process to promote independence.
-Typically, students work with our academic coaches for anywhere from 8-18 months so that these tools and strategies become part of their academic repertoire and new habits become second nature.
+Typically, clients work with our coaches for anywhere from 8-18 months so that these tools and strategies become part of their work repertoire and new habits become second nature.

 Partnerships with You

-At Beyond BookSmart, we also believe that it’s important to have a partnership with you, as a parent.
-We regularly communicate with parents about your child’s progress.
-In addition, we have created an exclusive portal for parents, so you can track that progress month to month.
+At Beyond BookSmart, we also believe that it’s important to have a partnership with you.
+For our student clients, we regularly communicate with parents about your child’s progress.
+In addition, we have created an exclusive portal for clients, so you can track that progress month to month.
 Clients over 18 years old are provided the option of sharing portal access with their parents.

 Our approach brings results we take pride in.
-Find out more about how we help students become more effective and confident.
+Find out more about how we help clients become more effective and confident.